A cluttered bedroom is such an energy leak.

 11. Create A Rolling Cart For Beauty, Baby Items, Or Nightstand Overflow

-Sometimes you need flexible storage that moves as your life changes.
-A slim rolling cart works for makeup, skincare, baby gear, books, or nightstand overflow.
+Sometimes you need flexible storage that moves as your life changes and a slim rolling cart works for makeup, skincare, baby gear, books, or nightstand overflow.

 It can live beside the bed, inside the closet, or in a corner and roll out when you need it.

 Choose a three tier cart with deep trays so items do not slide off.
 Then add small bins or cups inside each level to prevent toppling.
-You can create zones for skincare, hair tools, and body products.
+And you can even create zones for skincare, hair tools, and body products.

-The cart also works well for postpartum or newborn seasons when you need supplies close by overnight.
+The cart can also work well for postpartum or newborn seasons when you need supplies close by overnight.

 In a shared kids room, the same cart can hold books, bedtime toys, or art supplies so the floor stays open for play.